fghaas/openstacksummit2014-paris-automateddeployment/README.md

             git submodule init
             git submodule update
+* the [workshop script](https://docs.google.com/document/d/1kZl8Ik6oH2YrOkv1UK86QP7sWn4VgmSJ9yC0HcJjXkI/edit?usp=sharing) which walks you through all the technical steps required to build a highly available OpenStack cloud from scratch
 * [resources for building the KIWI appliances](kiwi/)
 * [resources for building the Vagrant boxes](vagrant/) from the KIWI appliances